 The Point Preschool – 2020 Winner of the ‘Sustainability Award’ in the Sutherland Shire Local Business Awards

 The Point Pre-School, a not-for-profit, community-based preschool, has worked consistently over many years to embed sustainability into the daily practice and curriculum of children and staff.
 The school’s long-term commitment to environmentally responsible practices includes: sustainable and ethical procurement; energy conservation; rainwater recycling; composting, worm farming and growing vegetables; tree planting; and, creating wildlife havens.
 Even its dolls house has solar panels, a recycle bin, clothesline and water tank.

-It is this outstanding track record, as well as its impressive new initiatives, that has earned this organization the Sustainability Award.
-In the past year the school has not only enhanced it’s passive solar design by adding block out blinds to improve energy efficiency and reduce its carbon footprint, it has also replaced its old solar panels with a new, more efficient 6.6kW solar system.
+It is this outstanding track record, as well as its impressive new initiatives, that earned this organization the Sustainability Award.
+In the preceding year the school had not only enhanced it’s passive solar design by adding block out blinds to improve energy efficiency and reduce its carbon footprint, it also replaced its old solar panels with a new, more efficient 6.6kW solar system.
 The school celebrated Planet Ark’s National Tree Day by planting 100 native trees, bushes, and grasses in a nearby reserve and it hosted a workshop, attended by 65 teachers and educators, on Bush Tucker gardens at early childhood centres and schools.
 The children themselves initiated “The Brave Bird Watchers Group” to keep an eye on local birds.

 Director of the preschool, Catherine Lee, told us: